openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_cam.rst

    Dual clock FIFO

 For Rx operation, source(src_*) interfaces shown in above diagram operate at peripheral clock and destination(dst_*) interfaces operate using system clock.

-For Tx operation, source interfaces shown in above diagram operate at system clock and destination interfaces operate using peripheral clock.

 **Pop operation**